Home

 There are very few areas where this is allowed and it is unusual to see sheep on the open forest.

-Hopefully you know a little bit more about the New Forest Commoners and Foresters (both human and ponies)now.
+Hopefully you know a little bit more about the New Forest Commoners and Foresters (both human and ponies) now.

-Look out for pigs and pannage usually around October, but it does depend on whether it is very windy and how the acorns are developing.
+Look out for pigs and Pannage usually around October, but it does depend on whether it is very windy and how the acorns are developing.